 The platform is engineered to prevent major malfunctions, keep machines and equipment healthy and identify problem areas so that they can be addressed immediately.

 When your equipment meets safety standards and you reduce the risk of critical failures, you automatically minimize any chance of accidents and ensure a safer work environment.

 According to the Plant Engineering maintenance study 2017, when it comes to personnel training, the first spot is reserved for safety training with 81% of respondents saying that their personnel receives training in safety.

-4. Tracking & Reporting
+Tracking & reporting

-One of the first things you will notice when you start using a CMMS is the sheer amount of tracked data and reports you have at your disposal.
+One of the first things you will notice when you start using a CMMS is the sheer amount of tracking data and reports you have at your disposal.
 It is something you can never achieve through manual tracking or Excel spreadsheets.

 As with most other IT solutions, the main goal of maintenance software is to transform available data into helpful insights that lead to informed decisions and better business results.